Safe-Night VLA: Seeing the Unseen via Thermal-Perceptive Vision-Language-Action Models for Safety-Critical Manipulation: RESULTS

 \item {Mirror disambiguation is mainly driven by thermal input, but execution safety remains essential (Scenario \Romannum{3}):} In normal light, RGB-T already achieves strong mirror rejection, indicating that thermal input is the principal cue for suppressing reflected false targets, since standard mirrors do not reproduce the object's LWIR signature.
 However, without the safety filter, this semantic advantage does not always translate into task success, because the policy can still generate geometrically unsafe motions under the added wall constraint.
 Under dim/night conditions, this issue becomes more severe: the degradation of RGB structure increases action uncertainty, and the safety filter becomes critical for converting semantically correct target selection into successful physical execution.

 \item {Residual failures arise from recovery limitations and weak negative thermal contrast:} Not all failures are caused by semantic misclassification.
 In the {Hot/Cold Bottle} and {Buried Object} tasks, a common failure mode occurs when the EE approaches the boundary too closely.
 In these cases, the CBF layer correctly blocks the unsafe motion, but the policy often continues proposing similar downward actions instead of lifting, re-centering, and retrying.
 As a result, being safely stopped by the filter and physically colliding with the boundary can still produce the same task-level failure.
-Under dim/night conditions, the challenge is further amplified for the {cold} bottle, whose temperature may lie close to ambient background levels; once RGB structure is strongly attenuated, the weak negative thermal contrast makes localization less reliable even when thermal input is present. \end{itemize}
+Under dim/night conditions, the challenge is further amplified for the {cold} bottle, whose temperature may lie close to ambient background levels; once RGB structure is strongly attenuated, the weak negative thermal contrast makes localization less reliable even when thermal input is present.
+A closed-loop extension could feed the CBF intervention flag back into the policy, trigger a traceback primitive along recent safe states, or invoke retry demonstrations when repeated infeasible commands are detected.
+For weak thermal contrast, ambient-reference normalization, local contrast enhancement, background subtraction, radiometric calibration, and temporal filtering are natural preprocessing extensions. \end{itemize}